Back to Top

 Example: You can create a custom checkout page for specific products using the woocommerce_checkout_init action hook.

-Here’s an example that redirects users to a unique checkout page for a specific product (product ID 123):
+For example, the following code redirects users. to a unique checkout page for a specific product (product ID 123).
+You can use the following code:

 function custom_checkout_redirect() {